 To be eligible for workers’ comp, an employee must have been injured or become ill while performing work-related duties, in other words, as a direct result of a work-related issue.
 Medical expenses related to employees injured on the job can only be claimed if the injury or illness is covered by the business’ workers’ comp policy.
 Coverage can vary depending on the jurisdiction and the type of policy the employer purchases.
 Workers’ compensation insurance companies typically make payments on a regular basis, which ensures that an injured worker gets paid weekly or monthly.
 The payment amount will depend on the severity of the injury or illness and the employee’s ability to return to work.
 Workers’ comp payments for an injured worker with ongoing care costs are generally not taxable.

 Workers’ Comp Benefits

-If you are injured on the job, it is important to know your rights and to file a claim for workers compensation coverage as soon as possible.
+If you are injured on the job, it is important to know your rights and to file a claim for workers’ compensation coverage as soon as possible.
 Delays in filing a claim could result in a denial of benefits.
-An experienced workers compensation attorney can help you navigate the claims process and ensure that you receive the full amount of benefits to which you are entitled.
-Workers' compensation coverage may include partial wage replacement for the period during which the employee cannot work.
+An experienced workers’ compensation attorney can help you navigate the claims process and ensure you receive the full amount of benefits to which you are entitled.
+Workers’ compensation coverage may include partial wage replacement for the period during which the employee cannot work.
 The benefits may also include reimbursement for medical care services (such as physical therapy).

 If you have been injured on the job, our network of medical providers and lawyers can help you get the treatment you need and file a claim for workers’ compensation benefits.
-Our team of medical schedulers are available to answer any questions - give us a call at +1-844-936-2411
+Our team of medical schedulers is available to answer any questions – give us a call at +1-844-936-2411